-2.5.11 Main randomisation part G (enrolment not commenced):
+2.5.11 Main randomisation part G:

 In a factorial design, eligible patients (with or without SARS-CoV-2 co-infection) may be randomised to the arms below.
 The dose listed is for adults; children <12 years old are excluded from this comparison.